Sthreedhanam

 A television soap opera, sharing the same title and adapting the movie's story, aired on Asianet from 2012 to 2018.

 Plot summary

 Vidya is the second of four daughters of Kurupp, a bus driver who is the sole breadwinner for the family.
-Initially reluctant to marry Prashanthan, a government employee from a middle-class family, due to her mother-in-law's exorbitant dowry demands, they eventually agreed to the marriage under a condition, Kurupp would provide the dowry in installments.
+Initially reluctant to marry Prashanthan, a government employee from a middle-class family, due to her mother-in-law Maheshwari Amma's exorbitant dowry demands, they eventually agreed to the marriage under a condition, Kurupp would provide the dowry in installments.
 After marriage, Vidya endured constant torment from her mother-in-law and Prashanthan's siblings due to their insatiable greed for dowry.
 The abuse escalated to the point where she suffered a miscarriage at the hands of her mother-in-law.
-However, a series of events unfolded, culminating in Prashanthan's mother falling ill and being left alone.
-Ultimately, Prashanthan and Vidya reconciled with her after she apologized for her past cruelty.
+However, a series of events unfolded, culminating in Prashanthan's mother being left alone when Prashanthan's siblings and their spouses also neglects her.
+Ultimately, Prashanthan and Vidya reconciles with her after she apologized for her past cruelty.